shushuzh/shushuzh.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 subtitle: <a href='https://lsa.umich.edu/stats'>Department of Statistics, U-M Ann Arbor</a>.
-Ph.D. in Statistics.
+Ph.D. candidate in Statistics.

 profile:
   align: right